korhore/Wall-E/README.md

 Robot-project is newest and most ambitious.
 It models human kognitive-capabilities as application ones.
 Why?
-Because I can model things like this and be cause it is fun.
+Because I can model things like this and it is fun.

-#### Architercture
+#### Architecture
-Architercture is planned to work in a network and to be fully configurable, so that Robot is buid by same kind elements - called Robots - that can be in same computer or in another computer in the network and there can be as many Robots in the network as you want, communicating with each other and with human beings also.
+Architecture is planned to work in a network and to be fully configurable, so that Robot is buid by same kind elements - called Robots - that can be in same computer or in another computer in the network and there can be as many Robots in the network as you want, communicating with each other and with human beings also.